SabryTarek/docx/Linux/FileSystems/FUSE/fuse.md

-fuse (file system)
+fuse (userspace filesystem)
+===

- fuse is this cool kernel module that plays a role as an abstraction layer between privileged kernel code and the rest of user space that's what it's for and it's been in the kernel itself since
-- 614 which I think got released on
-October 28th of 2005 so it's pretty stable
+fuse is this cool kernel module that plays a role as an abstraction layer between privileged kernel code and the rest of user space that's what it's for and it's been in the kernel itself since 614 which I think got released on October 28th of 2005 so it's pretty stable